fridde/ndb_docs/export_from_mailchimp_to_db.md

 1. Copy the comma-seperated headers to somewhere safe.
 1. Export the export-sheets as csv-documents.
 1. Open the 3 files in Notepad++ and convert the encoding to UTF8.
 Save!
 1. import it into the sql-database and use the comma-seperated headers to specify the order of the columns.
 Set skipped rows to 1 and column separator to ";".
-Disable foreign key checks.
+Disable foreign key checks using ```SET FOREIGN_KEY_CHECKS=0;```
 1. add those who work at naturskolan to the database